torusresearch/CustomAuth/README.md

  - [create an application](https://auth0.com/docs/connections) for the login type you want
  - Pass in the clientId, domain of the Auth0 application into the torus login request

- Please refer to [examples](examples/vue-app/src/App.vue) for configuration
+ Please refer to examples, [vue.js](examples/vue-app/src/App.vue), [gatsby](https://github.com/jamespfarrell/gatsby-torus-direct) for configuration

 ## Requirements